WSLegion/WH2_Darkelf_mod/README.md

       * +125% AP Weapon Strength
       * -50% Non-AP Weapon Strength
    * Witch elves:
-      * Enable "Madness of Khaine" (Disable Missile Weapon of target unit, target unit is prone to "Rampage", 45s Duration, 1 Charge per battle)
+      * Enable "Madness of Khaine"
+	- Active ability, 1 charge per battle
+	- Target will suffer from -100% Range and is prone to "Rampage"
    * Sisters of Slaughter:
-      * Enable "Dance of Blade" (-20 Melee Attack, +30 Ward Save, +10 Melee Defence, 30s Duration, 60s CD)
+      * Enable "Dance of Blade"
+	- Toggleable ability
+	- When Activated, gain +30% Ward Save and +10 Melee Defence, but suffers from -25 Melee Attack
 # Lokhir
 ## Stage 1 (level 10)
    * Corsair (both variants):